 Finally, despite the competition under way in Africa, the United States and other democracies should not make that competition the basis of their internal decision-making about strategies toward the continent.
 Such thinking will only make it easier for America’s adversaries to portray the United States as using African countries as chess pieces in a new Cold War and to characterize its support for good governance and human rights as a cynical ploy.
 In approaching African countries, Washington’s framework should be that of helping civil societies achieve development goals on their own terms, whether or not they are congruent with the priorities of ruling elites, while bolstering democracy and institutional autonomy.
 In this way, the United States can play the long game, betting that support for healthy democracies will yield fruitful relationships in decades to come, while China doubles down on clientelist relationships with elites and the promotion of its authoritarian vision.

 To compete with China in Africa, the United States, somewhat counterintuitively, should focus less on Beijing and more on its relationships with African countries themselves.
 Such a strategy should prioritize diplomatic outreach to African nations, cultivate military relationships, and expand economic engagement and investment.
 To be successful in the long term, however, the Biden team would also do well to focus on strengthening democracy in Africa.
 Such an approach would not only counter China’s efforts to gain influence with elites and ruling regimes, but emphasize America’s commitment to Africa’s development and democratic future.

-David Shullman is a senior advisor at the International Republican Institute and an adjunct senior fellow at the Center for a New American Security.
+David Shullman is a senior advisor at the International Republican Institute (IRI) and an adjunct senior fellow at the Center for a New American Security.
 He served as deputy national intelligence officer for East Asia on the National Intelligence Council from 2016 to 2018.